Autocomplete Element

 wfu-autocomplete-matching-rule

-• Default - anywhere in the string, all lowercase
+• Default - anywhere in the string, case-insensitive

 `wfu-autocomplete-matching-rule-config